foundrytom/OpenAssetIO-gRPC/README.md

 ## Notes and limitations

-- There is currently very little in the way of error handling, the unhappy path will most likely cause either the test host of server to fall over.
+- There is currently very little in the way of error handling, the unhappy path will most likely cause either the test host or server to fall over.

 - No conscious effort has been made to optimize the implementation or